 Business Credit – Building business credit under a professional medical corporation can be beneficial when it comes time to form a partnership or sell your business.
 It also may avoid the need for personal guarantees.

 Taxation – By electing your professional medical corporation as an S-Corp, profits and losses pass through to shareholders, which avoids double taxation.
 S-Corp election also reduces self-employment taxes on shareholders who draw distributions.

 Fringe Benefits – Medical care and retirement plans are available under a professional medical corporation.

 Improper Formation: What Can Go Wrong?

 The consequences of improperly forming a professional corporation include:

-• Forming an entity that doesn’t offer the protections or benefits you need
+• Forming an entity that doesn’t offer the protection or benefits you need.

 Several steps must be taken to form a professional medical corporation in California.
 The California Secretary of State has certain naming restrictions that professional corporations must meet in order to be approved.
 After deciding on a compliant name for the corporation, articles of incorporation must be drafted to contain several mandatory provisions and filed with the Secretary of State.